vulkano-rs/vulkano-www/content/guide-render-pass-framebuffer.md

 # Render passes

 In order to fully optimize and parallelize commands execution, we can't just ask the GPU to draw a shape whenever we want.
-Instead we first have to enter "rendering mode" by entering what is called a ***render pass***, then draw, and then leave the render pass.
+Instead we first have to enter a special "rendering mode" by *entering* what is called a ***render pass***.
+It is only once we have entered a render pass that you can draw.

 ## What is a render pass?